-JULIEN BRISEBOIS was named the seventh general manager in franchise history on September 11, 2018.
+JULIEN BRISEBOIS was named the eighth general manager in franchise history on September 11, 2018 and is beginning his third season in that capacity.
+BriseBois became the Lightning's second general manager to bring the Stanley Cup to Tampa Bay in 2020.
 He is responsible for all Lightning hockey operations, including the coaching and scouting staffs, player procurement and development, as well as minor league affiliations and operations.
 Also serving as alternate governor, he reports directly to chairman and governor Jeff Vinik.

 BriseBois is a graduate of the University Of Montreal Faculty Of Law and earned a Master's degree in business administration from the John Molson School of Business at Concordia University.
 He is a member of the Quebec Bar, the American Bar Association and the Sports Lawyers Association.